-For the energy-saving project plan in 2022, the company has a policy focused on energy saving using clean energy.
-The initial project will be an improvement and installing a solar rooftop with related agencies to support the use of clean energy and reduce the cost of electricity, etc.
+For the energy-saving project plan in 2023, the company has a policy focused on energy saving using clean energy.
+The initial project will be an improvement and installing a solar rooftop with related agencies to support the use of clean energy and reduce the cost of electricity, etc. In 2023, the project was implemented in various parts and gradually completed by starting testing the use in the first phase and will officially begin use within 2024, while Phase 2 will begin testing its use within 2024 as well.

 The company is committed to conserving energy within the organization by implementing the energy management system in accordance with the guidelines of the Energy Conservation Promotion Act (Amended Edition B.E.2550) and responsibility for overseeing efficient and sustainable energy management by appointing an Energy Conservation Working Group to control the operation for maximum efficiency and in accordance with the law and recognizes the importance of the world's severe climate change problem from the industrial sector, which contributes to global warming and affects the environment.
 Therefore, the Company has promoted and formulated guidelines for reducing greenhouse gases.
 The Company's Carbon Footprint Management Working Group has been appointed to collaborate on ecosystem protection and reduce global warming as well as continually restore the natural environment.
-It has the policy to encourage employees to understand the concept of the carbon footprint of the organization and products, data storage for calculating carbon footprint monitoring, reporting and Verification of Greenhouse Gas Emissions or Reabsorption for lead to the planning of activities to reduce greenhouse gas emissions in the organization by promoting participation as a pilot plant in an expansion project to promote the creation of carbon footprint of organizations in the industrial sector Federation of Thai Industries In 2021, for the year 2022, the company continues to reduce greenhouse gas emissions in the organization and drives to reduce greenhouse gas emissions both directly (Score 1) and indirectly from energy use (Score 2) has been verified by TUV NORD Thailand Co., Ltd., which has standards and is internationally accepted, including being registered as an inspector and verifier of corporate greenhouse gas emissions reports from the management organization, and Thailand Greenhouse Gas Management Organization (Public Organization) or TGO, which the results of greenhouse gas emissions both directly (Score 1) and indirectly from energy use (Score 2) are in line with the criteria for certifying greenhouse gas emissions according to the Carbon Footprint Assessment Guidelines and the requirements for calculating and reporting of Thailand Greenhouse Gas Management Organization (Public Organization) or TGO 8th edition, 6th revision, July 2022, and according to ISO 14064-1 and ISO 14064-2 standards.
-GHG emissions results of 2022 compared to the base year are as follows:
+It has the policy to encourage employees to understand the concept of the carbon footprint of the organization and products, data storage for calculating carbon footprint monitoring, reporting and Verification of Greenhouse Gas Emissions or Reabsorption for lead to the planning of activities to reduce greenhouse gas emissions in the organization by promoting participation as a pilot plant in an expansion project to promote the creation of carbon footprint of organizations in the industrial sector Federation of Thai Industries in 2021 which has been continued until 2023.
+In 2023 the company continues to reduce greenhouse gas emissions in the organization and drives to reduce greenhouse gas emissions both directly (Scope 1) and indirectly from energy use (Scope 2) and has been verified by TUV NORD Thailand Co., Ltd., which has standards and is internationally accepted, including being registered as an inspector and verifier of corporate greenhouse gas emissions reports from the management organization, and Thailand Greenhouse Gas Management Organization (Public Organization) or TGO, which the results of greenhouse gas emissions both directly (Scope 1) and indirectly from energy use (Scope 2) are in line with the criteria for certifying greenhouse gas emissions according to the Carbon Footprint Assessment Guidelines and the requirements for calculating and reporting of Thailand Greenhouse Gas Management Organization (Public Organization) or TGO 8th edition, 6th revision, July 2022, and according to ISO 14064-1 and ISO 14064-2 standards.
+GHG emissions results of 2023 compared to the base year are as follows: